cx-language/cx/docs/book/pointers.md

 - They cannot be null by default.
   To create nullable pointers, they need to be marked as [nullable](nullable-types).
 - They don't support pointer arithmetic.
 For pointer arithmetic, array pointers have to be used, see below.
-- When passing a `T*` where a `T` is expected, the pointer is automatically dereferenced.
+- Forming one from a value needs an explicit `&`.
-- When passing a `T` value where a `T*` is expected, the address is automatically passed.
+  For the implicit form, see [Borrowed parameters](#borrowed-parameters).

-To form a pointer, the `&` operator can be used.
+To form a pointer, the `&` operator is used.
-To dereference a pointer, the `*` operator can be used.
+To dereference a pointer, the `*` operator is used.
-Comparing pointers compares the stored memory addresses.
+Comparing two pointers compares the stored memory addresses.
-To compare the pointed values, the pointers need to be dereferenced first.
+Comparing a pointer against a value compares the pointed-to value instead.

 ```cs
 void main() {